KaratekHD/KaratekCore/README.md

 ## Listener
 The following listener are working at the moment:
-* ChatListener (AsyncPlayerChatEvent) : Changes the chat layout and adds a teamchat
-* GlobalMuteListener (AsyncPlayerChatEvent) : Prevents players form writing while the chat is disabled via /globalmute.
+* ChatListener (AsyncPlayerChatEvent) : Changes the chat layout and adds a teamchat.
+It also prevents  players form writing while the chat is disabled via /globalmute.
 * KickEvent (PlayerKickEvent), PlayerEventJoin(PlayerJoinEvent) and PlayerQuitEvent (PlayerQuitEvent): changes the login and quit messages and changes the players rank on join.
 * SignListener (SignChangeEvent): Allows user to write in color on signs.
 * ScoreBoard (PlayerJoinEvent): Displays a ScoreBoard
+* FlyListener (PlayerToggleFlightEvent): prevents player from flying without permissions.

 ## Chat Actions
 Chat Actions are simple Listeners, who react if you begin your message with a special key word.
 Example: